29 min read

 - Paid vendor access - Vendors pay a monthly subscription fee to maintain a storefront.
 Financial commitment filters for serious sellers and adds a predictable recurring revenue stream alongside commissions.
 Works well once the marketplace has enough buyer traffic to justify the subscription cost.

-- Invite-only founding vendors – The most controlled approach for launch: you personally invite the first cohort of vendors.
-Guarantees quality in the critical early period when the marketplace’s reputation is being established and you cannot afford listing quality problems.
+- Invite-only founding vendors - The most controlled approach for launch: you personally invite the first cohort of vendors.
+Guarantees quality in the critical early period when the marketplace’s reputation is being established.

 For most marketplaces, the right approach at launch is invite-only for the first cohort of founding vendors, then transition to application-based approval once you have established quality standards.
-Build the application form into the BuddyBoss vendor registration flow using the platform’s profile fields or a connected form plugin so applicants become community members as part of the vendor application process.
-This ensures approved vendors already have community profiles and activity history before their storefronts go live – which immediately increases buyer trust.
+Build the application form into the vendor registration flow using the community platform’s profile fields so applicants become community members as part of the vendor application process.
+This ensures approved vendors already have community profiles and activity history before their storefronts go live - which immediately increases buyer trust.

 Step 6: Connect Community and Commerce

-The unique value of a BuddyBoss marketplace versus a standard WooCommerce multi-vendor site is the connection between community activity and commercial activity.
-This connection does not happen automatically just because BuddyBoss and WooCommerce are installed on the same WordPress site – you have to build it intentionally through configuration, theme customization, and in some cases lightweight custom code or the right plugin combinations.
+The unique value of a WordPress community marketplace versus a standard WooCommerce multi-vendor site is the connection between community activity and commercial activity.
+This connection does not happen automatically just because the community engine and WooCommerce are installed on the same site - you have to build it intentionally through configuration, theme setup, and in some cases the right plugin combinations.

 Vendor Profiles as Community Profiles

-The most important connection to establish is between Dokan or WC Vendors vendor store pages and BuddyBoss member profile pages.
+The most important connection to establish is between vendor store pages and community member profile pages.
 When a buyer lands on a vendor’s store page and sees nothing but product listings, they have no more context than they would on any anonymous marketplace.
-When the same vendor store page links prominently to the vendor’s BuddyBoss profile – showing their activity history, group memberships, connections, and community standing – the buyer has the social context needed to make a trust-based purchase decision.
+When the same vendor store page links prominently to the vendor’s community profile - showing their activity history, group memberships, connections, and community standing - the buyer has the social context needed to make a trust-based purchase decision.
 BuddyX theme includes template hooks for adding profile links and activity previews to vendor store pages; configure these in the theme settings rather than adding them with custom PHP.

 Activity Feed Integration